-If you’d like help making sure that your website tells your story, connects with your ideal audience and gets them to take the action you want, check out my Website Story Audit.
+If you’d like help making sure that your website tells your story, connects with your ideal audience and gets them to take the action you want, come find me on LinkedIn

 Your website design should work with your copy and images to tell the story of your business, show your clients how you can help them and inspire them to take the action you want them to take towards a sale or working with you.

 The top third of your homepage, also known as the header, hero section or above the fold (from the days of broadsheet newspapers) is prime real estate on the internet.